benhamilton/benhamilton.github.io/now.md

 permalink: /now/
 ---

-Right now, working remotely from a kitchen table in Brisbane Australia.
+Right now, working remotely from Brisbane Australia.
 See what I'm using to do that on the [tools](/tools) page.
+Working with some of our clients to get more out of their CRM and Marketing efforts.

-- Spend my time working between [Brisbane, Australia](https://g.page/brisbane-technology-park?share) and [Port Vila, Vanuatu](https://goo.gl/maps/fZ1pYCu9v2MvsPY68) and elsewhere
+- Normally, I spend my time working between [Brisbane, Australia](https://g.page/brisbane-technology-park?share) and [Port Vila, Vanuatu](https://goo.gl/maps/fZ1pYCu9v2MvsPY68) and elsewhere... but stuck right now in BrisVegas because of border closures due to COVID-19.
 - Senior Consultant/Solution Architect for [Evolution Marketing Services](http://evolutionmarketing.com.au/) helping clients with CRM and Marketing Automation using Agile methods.
 SugarCRM, Sugar Market, Act-on, MailChimp, Act!, JIRA, Confluence, Git/GitHub and [more](http://ben.hamilton.id.au/tools)
+- Also now Certified Sugar Market Implementation Specialist which means the team and I help you automate your marketing efforts
-- Working with StarfishETL and Sugar Market (aka Salesfusion0)
+- Working with StarfishETL and Sugar Market (formerly known as Salesfusion)
 - Using Python more frequently as a *software multi-tool*
 - Riding a Suzuki Bandit 1250 when in Australia, a Honda XR400R when in Vanuatu and trying to travel as much as possible everywhere else.
 - Reading Tiny Habits by BJ Fogg.